 Cyber-knife has the ability to treat both types of cancers; however it is much more effective for the kind of tumors which remain within one organ or part of the body.
 Dr Tariq Mahmood further stated that this technology can treat any kind of solid tumor in the brain, spine, prostate, lungs, head or neck.
 It simply takes two hours of cyber-knife radiation therapy to completely cure any such tumor.

 The effectiveness and advantage of cyber-knife over the other traditional radiotherapy machines is that a patient cured by it faces absolutely no side-effects or reactions after treatment.
-Cyber-knife uses special radiotherapy technique, which is operated by a robot with unmatched precision and sub-millimeter accuracy in targeting the cancerous tumor, without affecting the surrounding healthy tissues.
+Cyber-knife uses special radiotherapy technique, which is operated by a robot with unmatched precision and sub-millimeter accuracy in targeting the cancerous tumor, without affecting the surrounding health tissues.

 Thus, most patients are completely cured after a simple two-hour procedure.
 Elaborating on this revolutionary, free-of-cost treatment model, Dr Kamran Saeed said that cyber-knife has been installed within the Jinnah Hospital premises, but it is being funded and operated independently by the Patients Aid Foundation, without any monetary support from the government.
 The cyber-knife has been installed and operated with a purely non-profit and humanitarian objective.

 The poorest of cancer patients in Pakistan, who have no treatment options and are unable to surgically remove their tumors, can now get free treatment at this ultra modern facility in Karachi.
 They can easily get their malignant tumors removed from any part of their body, in a few hours.
 Dr Kamran further said that poor patients whose tumors are not surgically removable, are usually declared incurable and they are sent back home without treatment.